Skip to main content

 See that the max value is only updated if the parameter is visible.
 This could be sometimes ambiguous and to make it clearer the right profile type could be checked instead of the visibility.

-Also to avoid bugs, you shouldn't update the properties (in addCompletionCallback()) with parameters that don't exist (or are visible) in the configurator, but for now we can leave it like this.
+Also to avoid bugs, you shouldn't update the properties (in addCompletionCallback()) with parameters that don't exist (or are hidden) in the configurator, but for now we can leave it like this.

 A very common mistake is to mix properties with parameter values.
 In a rule, having newProfileType as the value that comes from the parameter could help you understand that this is not the property, which should come from component.getProperties() instead.